 Last year we started our elementary book club so A- could have a book club like her older sister.
 It began with about 8 students and this year has grown to over 30!
 The kids love the party school atmosphere and are devouring the reading each month.
 Book club truly is one of the best things we have added to our homeschool.
 It and Poetry Teatime with our friends at the library add that bit of pixie dust that brings joy to the day.

 Since our book club is based on the Brave Writer Arrows, we use the guides for our grammar and spelling.
 Each Monday A- copies the selected passage and we go over the grammar while noting any significant spelling challenges.
-The passage sits on the school table the rest of the week and on Thursday, we do French dictation.
+The passage sits on the school table for the rest of the week and on Thursday, we do French dictation.
 To round out her spelling, she also is enjoying the delight-directed fun-schooling book, Spelling Time.

 For writing, we are continuing to work through the projects in Brave Writer’s Partnership Writing.
 The projects are fun and engaging and the girls rarely realize that they are actually writing assignments!